arcaneAgilmente/consensual/README.md

 ### Points of interest:
 * #### Help Config
 	Set the Service Help Time to a convenient value like 1 and read the info.

 * #### Consensual Config Key
 * #### Color Config Key
 	The initial menu recognizes two special keys, outside the normal mapping.
 	These are intended to be used by the machine operator to access the Consensual Service Menu or the Color Config when those menu options are hidden.

 * #### Censor Privilege Key
 	Set this to the key you wish to use to enable the censor menu options on Select Music and Evaluation.

-* #### Initial Menu Choices allows you to turn off each choice on the initial menu.
+* #### Initial Menu Choices
+	Allows you to turn off each choice on the initial menu.
 Use it when preparing for an event or configuring for arcade use to hide things like Edit Mode and Exit.

 * #### Idle to Demo Time and Demo Show Time
 	Can be used to turn off demo mode.

 * #### Set Star Points
 	Used to reduce the detail level of the stars on the initial menu if turning on SmoothLines doesn't bring the frame rate up enough.

 * #### MenuUp/Down and Select
 	If you have a Select button on your cabinet, you should make sure you use the Set Have Select Button option to let Consensual know.
 This enables various things that require a select button on Select Music, such as changing difficulty by holding Select and tapping MenuLeft/Right.
 If this option is not set to Yes, the things that rely on having Select use alternatives instead, and using the Select button won't work.

 	If you have MenuUp and MenuDown buttons, or are using a dance pad for navigation (which translates the pad's up/down into MenuUp/Down), or similar change Set Menus Have Up/Down to Yes to allow menus to be navigated with the up/down instead of only left/right.

 * #### Timed Sets
 	Consensual uses a timed sets for credits.
 Instead of allowing players to pick 3 songs, players get 6 minutes of song time.
 Playing a song uses up time, scoring high gives a small reward, and when the time runs out, the credit is over.

 	The current remaining time is added to the Grace Time, and all songs shorter than that total are filtered out.
 When the current remaining time is below Min Remaining Time, or no songs are left after filtering, the credit is over.

 	The player can be rewarded with either a percentage of the song's length, or a flat amount of time.
 Be careful when configuring the reward time to not configure it to allow playing forever.

 	The reward for a good score is applied regardless of the song's difficulty or meter, so it's not restricted to only experienced players.

 * #### Flags Config/Pane Config
 	These two options are used to configure the preset flag/pane config slots discussed on Select Music.